edytapawlak/why-cellar-is-safe/README.md

 # why-cellar-is-safe

 Small epidemic game.
-You are the pandemic antyhero who is infected by a virus and your aim is to spread it among other citizens.
+You are the pandemic (anti)hero infected by a virus and your aim is to spread it among other citizens.
 :smiling_imp:

-Project is under active development, more features will be soon.
+Project is under active development, more features soon.

 ## Usage

-Use arrows to move the antyhero.
+Use arrows to move the (anti)hero.
 Press Left Mouse Button to sneeze.

 ## Preview